Gumichan01/gakusci/README.md

 gradle run
 ```

-You can create a fat JAR like this:
+You simply build it with:

 ```
 gradle build
 ```

-or
+You can create a fat JAR like this:

 ```
 gradle jar
 ```